biocorecrg/advanced_linux_2019/parsing.md

 ACT27086
 ```

-Sometimes can be useful to have a random list of identifiers (for instance to have a random background).
+Sometimes it can be useful to have a random list of identifiers (for instance to have a random background).
 We can achieve this with the program **shuf**.
 The program **cat** shows the full content of a file.

 ```{bash}
 cut -f 1 -d " " seq_names.txt | tr -d ">" |shuf | head -n 5 > random.list